wmcnamara/delegate/README.md

-# Delegate C++
+# Delegate

-Delegate C++ is a single header, lightweight and easy to use structure for storing functions and callbacks.
+Delegate is a single header, lightweight and easy to use structure for storing functions and callbacks.

-# Using Delegate C++
+# Using A Delegate

 ``` C++